Father Michael's Weekly Reflection

 Previous Reflections

-"He humbled himself by becoming obedient to the point of death, even death on a cross."
-(Philippians 2:8)
+"He humbled himself, becoming obedient to the point of death, even death on a cross."
+(Phil.
+2:8)

 ...Read more